 by Tracy Johnson

-Does saying “We play today’s best music” 14 times an hour causes reaction?
-Does building a promo around “Keep listen for your next chance to qualify for our trip” drive tune in?
+Does saying “We play today’s best music” 14 times an hour cause reaction?
+Does building a promo around “Keep listen for the next chance to qualify for a trip” truly drive tune in?

-Positioning promos are generic.
+Promos built around positioning are generic.
 They don’t inspire action.
 And they don’t cut through when thousands of messages compete for limited attention.

 Peppy and Zippy, with the most fun in the morning.
 Miss a day, miss a lot.
 Weekday mornings from 6-10 on (station).